Loading...

 • Consideration around the announcements of the working group review on eco system/ELMs and APR was extended for ELMs from 2025 and tax planning whilst results awaited from the working party and risks thereof

-• Funding IHT liabilities - consider hitlist of assets to sell and CGT including the farmhouse following the introduction of the “mansion tax”
+• Funding IHT liabilities - consider hitlist of assets to sell and CGT including the large farmhouse following the introduction of the “mansion tax”

-• The increased role of Woodland Relief and Heritage Property revival post drop to 50% APR/BPR
+• The increased role of Woodland Relief and Heritage Property revival post drop to 50% APR/BPR after the £2.5million x 2

 • The impact of farming for the environment on all IHT and CGT planning and the practical implications on probate and all succession planning